 Case Update

-The substantive changes made by the Amended Statement of Claim include:
+The changes made by the Amended Statement of Claim include:

-- The joinder of Nicky Winmar as a second lead plaintiff to the proceeding, alongside Phil Krakouer.
+- The joinder of Nicky Winmar as a co-lead plaintiff to the proceeding, alongside Phil Krakouer; and

 Acknowledgement of Country